s-rose1/Uber-Data-Analysis/README.md

 ## **Conclusion**
 Many interesting and actionable insights were gained during this analysis.
 A significant portion, 93% of all Uber rides in 2016 were Business category, allowing us to better understand the customer base.
-In addition, both ride demand and average travel distance have shown to be fluctuating.
-Understanding the customer base and ride patterns can help Uber optimize its services and effectively allocate resources to increase business.
+In addition, elucidation of ride demand trends in time, probability of trip purpose, and trip duration statististics aid in helping Uber optimize its services and effectively allocate resources to increase business.

 ## **License**
 This project is licensed under the terms of the MIT License.
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)